dhartford/ephesoft/README.md

 This is GPL licensed coded.

-This is *NOT* an ephesoft supported fork.
+This fork is *NOT* associated with Ephesoft in any way, shape, or form, and instead is an independent fork.